-From personal experience, I can tell you it's normally best not to include the following in a profile.
+It's best not to include any of the following things in a profile:

-4. Condescension - it's OK if you're great, but if you're that good a wordsmith you'll be able to tell me that without making me feel like the little guy.
-The trick is to make your audience feel good about themselves at the same time as showcasing your own skill.
+Condescension - it's OK if you're great, but if you're that good a wordsmith, you'll be able to tell me that without making me feel like the little guy.
+The trick is to make your audience feel good about themselves at the same time as showcasing your skill.
 So no spammy header lines, no passive-aggressive copy and no cockiness.
 Just be honest, open and proud.

 There's nothing worse than an out-of-date writing portfolio.
 We recommend returning to your profile a couple of times a month to check that the links are all working and to add new pieces of work.
 This is a good thing to do because it allows you to build up a following around your portfolio, and it also shows the evolution of what you do, proving that you're active in the field and a good bet for your target audience!

-What are your tips for building a great portfolio?
+What are your tips?
 Let us know by tweeting them @clippingsme and we'll RT the best.
-Thanks to all the people I've quoted in this piece.
+Thanks to all the people we've quoted in this piece.